R3db00t/Booking-Hotel-Django/README.md

 # Booking Hotel Django
-A hotel booking website using Django Framework
+A hotel booking website using Django Framework - Project from class NT208

 1. Features For Owner
 	- Can check availability of rooms